 iText 5 is still supported by a vast wealth of documentation on the website as well as StackOverflow.
-Launched in December 2009 to supersede iText 2, it represented a giant leap in programmable PDF technology and fuelled the growth of iText Software as a company.
+Launched in December 2009 to supersede iText 2, it is an open-source PDF tool that represented a giant leap in programmable PDF technology and fuelled the growth of iText Software as a company.
 Through our developers portal and our support page, look for links, books, FAQs and code samples that are marked 'iText 5'.

 iText 5 also forms the core of XML Worker, which lets you convert XML to PDF, as well as iText RUPS, a tool that lets your visualize your PDF documents' syntax and content streams. iText 2, the original that started iText's journey, is no longer supported.